-- Safety of Henna Hair and Skin Products,

-- Safety of Liquitab Detergents,

-- Safety of Button Cell Batteries.

-- Safety of Skin Lightening Products,

-- Safety of E Cigarette Refills,

-- Safety of Nitrous Oxide,

 - Safety of Halloween Costumes,

-- Safety of Laser pointers,

 - Illegal Tobacco,

-- Alcohol.
+- Alcohol,

-- No Cold Calling Zones,

 - Responsible Retailer Award Scheme,

 - Illegal Money Lending,

 - Bogus Charity Clothing Collections,

-- Copycat Websites,
+- · Copycat Websites,

-- Hajj Fraud Awareness Campaign,

 - Sale of Corrosive Substances,

 - Sale of Energy Drinks.

 11. Communications

 The Trading Standards Service through in delivering its key priorities has clearly recognised and continues to do so, the importance of continuing to develop its role in the communication to businesses and consumers of the work it becomes involved with and specifically in the promotion of its project and campaign work.